cliffeyXvaliente/Universe-Travel/README.md

 ## Information

 ```
-This website is a prototype demo with HTML and CSS.
+This website is a prototype demo using HTML and SCSS.
 A responsive website was created in 2020-2021.
 ```